SOCI/soci/docs/installation.md

 ## Using the library

+No matter what approach you take, soci has some external dependencies.
+Mainly the database for each backend you need.
+So make sure they are installed correctly (and can be found by cmake e.g. setting the PATH or CMAKE_PREFIX_PATH).
+You might find installation notes for the backends above if there is anything special you have to take care of.

 ### find_package (Installation needed)

 Using the library is quite straight with cmake forward if you installed soci as described above.
 Soci provides a SociFonfig.cmake, which makes using it very easy if you.